 You can join as an "Associate Member" and fill in on occasion when teams need to add players.
-An even better option is that Associate Members can sign up to play in pickup games where you can get a taste of the competition, community and culture of our league.
-We do ask that fulltime players commit to participate in 75% of their team's games.
+Associate Members can sign up to play in pickup games where you can get a taste of the competition, community and culture of our league.
+We do ask that full-time players commit to participate in 75% of their team's games.